Channel Configuration (configtx)¶

 Configuration updates¶

-Configuration updates are submitted as an Envelope
+Configuration updates are submitted as an Envelope message of type

-of the
+HeaderType_CONFIG_UPDATE.
+The Payload data of the

-transaction is a marshaled ConfigUpdateEnvelope
+transaction is a marshaled ConfigUpdateEnvelope.
+The ConfigUpdateEnvelope

 is defined as follows: